-Theme Group Youth comprised a cooperation project between the Swedish Public Employment Service (Arbetsförmedlingen), the Swedish Agency for Youth and Civil Society (MUCF), Communicare (CSO), the Swedish Social Insurance Agency (Försäkringskassan), the National Agency for Education (Skolverket), the National Board of Health and Welfare (Socialstyrelsen) and the Swedish Association of Local Authorities and Regions (Sveriges kommuner och landsting, SKL).
+During the period 2009-2017, the Theme Group Youth in Working life was funded by the European Social Fund to collect and disseminate information on the methods and the results of youth projects financed by the ESF in Sweden.
+The aim was to affect social structures by finding joint solutions to help young people enter the labour market, and thereby contributing to social inclusion of youth.
+Theme Group Youth comprised a cooperation project between the Swedish Public Employment Service (Arbetsförmedlingen), the Swedish Agency for Youth and Civil Society (MUCF), Communicare (CSO), the Swedish Social Insurance Agency (Försäkringskassan), the National Agency for Education (Skolverket), the National Board of Health and Welfare (Socialstyrelsen) and the Swedish Association of Local Authorities and Regions (Sveriges kommuner och landsting, SKR).